JoeQuattrone/ufc_schedule/README.md

 ## Copyright

-We do not own any of this data, all rights belong to WME-IMG.
+All rights belong to WME-IMG.